danryan/spice/README.md

     Spice.client_name = "admin"
     Spice.key_file = "/path/to/keyfile.pem"

-Say you had a Chef server v0.10.4 (or Chef solo) running locally on port 4000 over HTTP, you only need to set your `client_name` and `key_file` path:
+Say you had a Chef server v0.10.4 running locally on port 4000 over HTTP, you only need to set your `client_name` and `key_file` path:

     Spice.client_name = "admin"
     Spice.key_file = "/path/to/keyfile.pem"